Kha serves across ages and phases of life

 Use Cases:

 Normative data collection: A university research team collects samples across age groups to establish updated developmental norms.
-KHA provides consistent measurement methodology across all participants.
+KHA provides a consistent measurement methodology across all participants.

 Intervention studies: Researchers comparing handwriting instruction methods use KHA pre- and post-intervention.
 Standardized metrics allow valid comparison across treatment groups.